LittleBigPlanet PS Vita: Plot

 The story involves a puppeteer who is believed to control wooden puppets called "The Hollows" which are dangerous enemies of Carnivalia.
 They were created by him as replacements for the puppets he threw away due to being booed at a circus event.
-In order to stop the threat, Sackboy travels through various locations such as the Land of Odd and meets various characters who assist him in reaching the Spooky Mansion, where the Puppeteer is known to live.
+In order to stop the threat, Sackboy travels through various locations such as La Marionetta, the Land of Odd, Jackpot City and Coaster Valley and meets various characters who assist him in reaching the Spooky Mansion, where the Puppeteer is known to live.

-When he reaches the mansion, it is discovered that the Puppeteer, named Franklin according to a tape recording, was captured by his own Hallows.
+When he reaches the mansion, it is discovered that the Puppeteer, named Franklin according to a tape recording, was captured by his own Hollows.
 After being saved by Sackboy, he reveals the Hollows were merely an unwanted creation made during an attempt to recreate his puppet friends, who are the same Creator Curators Sackboy met while aiming for the mansion.
-Due to growing bitterness from always being behind the scenes, he had thrown away them, and when he later tried to find them he shed a tear that made them fully alive.
-Franklin is ecstatic about reuniting with his now alive friends, and afterwards they laugh so hard, the Hollows revert back to their original Sackperson forms.
+Due to growing bitterness from always being behind the scenes, he had thrown them away, and when he later tried to find them he shed a tear that brought them to life.
+Franklin is ecstatic about reuniting with his now alive friends, and afterwards they laugh so hard, the Hollows revert to their original Sackperson forms.